-The Office of the Dean of Students retains disciplinary records as outlined in the SUNY Records Retention and Disposition Schedule, Document 6609.
-Disposition (outcome) letters outlining sanctions of Written Reprimand and/or Disciplinary Probation, and corresponding incident files are retained one year after a student graduates or two years after the date of last registration.
-Disposition (outcome) letters outlining sanctions of suspension and/or expulsion are retained in the permanent academic record and in the Office of the Dean of Students.
+The Vice Provost and Dean for Student Affairs retains disciplinary records as outlined in the SUNY Records Retention and Disposition Schedule, Document 6609.
+Disposition letters outlining sanctions of Written Reprimand and/or Disciplinary Probation and corresponding incident files are retained one year after a student graduates or two years after the date of last registration.
+Disposition letters outlining sanctions of suspension and/or expulsion are retained in the permanent academic record and in the Office of the Vice Provost and Dean for Student Affairs.